stefmmm/Predeactor-Cogs/CONTRIBUTING.md

 If you still can't solve your problem, open an issue.

+### Suggestions

+If your suggestion is related to a cog:
+- Open an issue and select `Feature request`
+- Explain your feature.

+If you want to request a suggestion for something else, feel free to contact me, you can join my [support server](https://discord.gg/zg6ydua) or contact me on Discord at `Capitaine Predeactor#0495` (Try to avoid random friend request).

 ### Feature Request

 Thank you for helping us to improve the repository, and thanks for your suggestions, our workings will be more in tune with the community and allow the improvement of them.